akshaiy0603/STSMC_MULTI-QUADROTOR/README.md

    robustness against external disturbances.

 The research addresses the challenges of precise formation control and robust obstacle avoidance in multi-quadrotor systems.
 The use of STSMC guarantees that the system remains resilient to external disturbances, while the artificial potential field-based strategy ensures safe navigation in complex environments.

+# STSMC CONTROL FOR POSITION CONTROL AND TRAJECTORY TRACKING OF A SINGLE QUADROTOR

+# STSMC CONTROL FOR TRAJECTORY TRACKING OF A MULTI-QUADROTOR SYSTEM